valerie-kan/image-gallery/README.md

 # Image Gallery

-Image gallery with search form, load more button ad simpleLightBox library.
+Image gallery with search form, load more button and simpleLightBox library.

-Simple project created at the end of the JavaScript course module to reinforce the knowledge gained in the module."
+Simple project was created at the end of the JavaScript course module to reinforce the knowledge gained during studies.

 ## Technologies & Libraries